erde-lang/erde-lang.github.io/src/docs/reference-lua.md

 }
 ```

-Note that Erde does not enforce the precence of the `global` operator, since the
+The reason the `global` keyword is optional is that the parser cannot know the
-parser does not know the environment the script will be run in.
+environment the script will be run in.
+While we could provide "hints" to the
+compiler about a scripts environment, this is a lot of overhead that could prove
+more obnoxious than helpful.
+In the future, this may be an opt-in feature.

 ### module

-A `module` keyword has been added that acts as an `export` statement.
-All
+The `module` keyword acts as an `export` statement.
+All variables with the
-variables with the `module` scope will be placed into a table, which is then
+`module` scope will be placed into a table, which is then returned at the end of
-returned at the end of the script.
-Like the `global` keyword, it may only occur
+the script.
+Like the `global` keyword, it may only occur at the top level of a
-at the top level of a module and may not be used in conjunction with `return`.
+module and may not be used in conjunction with `return`.

 ```erde title="foo.lua"
 module function echo(msg) {